gitpress/sinatra-playground/book/paramshowdo.md

 If you've ever clicked on some blog spam on Twitter you may have also noticed all of the following parameters used to track you and the origin of your arrival to the website.

+> picture explaining this

-Being able to handle parameters like ```/?spyon=true``` means we can do interesting additonal things like track user behaviour, sort and query information
+Being able to handle parameters like ```articles/?title=cats``` also means we can do interesting additonal things like track user behaviour, sort and query information in our database for our users by giving them all the cat articles their heart desires.

 In the tech world then, parameters is often sortened to params.
 So when you see params, they are talking about any additional parameteres or information provided with a URL or form submission etc.